electric-eloquence/fp-eslint/README.md

 fp eslint
 ```

-Each Fepper distro ships with a `.eslintrc.json` in its current working
+Fepper does not ship with a `.eslintrc.json` file intended for end-users.
+This
-directory.
-That file exists specifically for client-side JavaScript.
-Customize
+extension does not either.
+(It would be far too opinionated for distribution.)
-it to the needs of your project:
+Create one specific to your project and customize it to your needs:
 <a href="https://eslint.org/docs/user-guide/configuring" target="_blank">
 Configuring ESLint</a>.